kshkishore/kshkishore.github.io/README.md

 - 👯 I’m looking to collaborate on **Computation and Language; Human-Computer Interaction**

-- 👨‍💻 All of my projects are available at [Computation and Language; Human-Computer Interaction](Computation and Language; Human-Computer Interaction)
+- 👨‍💻 All of my projects are available at [linkedin.com/in/kshk](linkedin.com/in/kshk)

 - 💬 Ask me about **Coffee, Museums, Sci-Tech**